tsanevp/Checkers/README.md

 ### What I learned

-- How to break down the problem of creating a checkers game into smaller, more managable tasks.
+- How to break down the problem of creating a checkers game into smaller, more manageable tasks
-- How to structure and separate code into different classes to easily manage game state, players, and board pieces.
+- How to structure and separate code into different classes to easily manage game state, players, and board pieces
-- How to effectively perform unit tests and debug errors in my code.
+- How to effectively perform unit tests and debug errors in my code

 ### Useful resources